How to back up Mac without Time Machine

 How to back up Mac to an external hard drive

-For those who like the idea of local backup, but not with Time Machine, did you know there's a manual way?
+For those who like the idea of local backup but not with Time Machine, I have good news for you: there's another way!

-We'll get to the manual backup in just a moment, but first, more importantly, before you conduct any kind of backup, give your Mac a quick cleanup: there's no point in backing up all your system junk and clutter too.
+We'll get to the manual backup in just a moment, but first, before you conduct any kind of backup, give your Mac a quick cleanup.
+There's no point in backing up all your system junk and clutter too.

-Take some time to clear away all of your built-up cache files, temporary or broken files, your Downloads folder, and empty your recycling bin.
+Take some time to clear away all of your built-up cache files, temporary or broken files, your Downloads folder, and empty your Trash.

 Now your Mac is nice and clean, let's take a look at manually backing up your data.